AA Learn more about in-home care options for your loved ones

 How much does a senior's home truly mean to them?

-A study published by the American Society on Aging found that more than half of seniors say their home's emotional value means more than how much their home is worth in monetary value.
-It stands to reason, that a senior's home is where they want to grow old.
 With the help of elderly care in Mound, MN, seniors don't have to age in a sterilized care facility.
 Instead, they can age gracefully in the place they want to be most: their home.
 In contrast, seniors who move to a long-term care facility must adapt to new environments, new people, and new systems that the facility implements.
 At this stage in life, this kind of drastic change can be more harmful than helpful.

 Institutional care facilities like nursing homes often put large groups of people together to live in one location.
 On any given day, dozens of staff members and caregivers run in and out of these facilities.
 Being around so many new people in a relatively small living environment can be dangerous for a seniors' health and wellbeing.
 When you consider that thousands of seniors passed away in nursing homes during the COVID-19 pandemic, opting for in-home care is often a safer, healthier choice for seniors.
-Aging in place has been shown to improve seniors' quality of life, which helps boost physical health and also helps insulate them from viral and bacterial risks found in elderly living facilities.

 For many seniors, the ability to live independently with assistance from a caregiver is a priceless option.
-With in-home care, seniors experience a higher level of independence and freedom - much more so than in other settings like an assisted living community.
+With in-home care, seniors experience a higher level of independence and freedom - much more so than in other settings like a nursing home.
 When a senior has the chance to age in place, they get to live life on their own terms, inside the house that they helped make into a home.
 More independence means more control over their personal lives, too, which leads to increased levels of fulfillment, happiness, and personal gratification.
 Over time, these positive feelings can manifest into a healthier, longer life.

-More independence, a healthier life, and increased comfort are only a few benefits of aging in place.
-You have to take into consideration the role of cost and convenience.
-Simply put, it's usually easier to help seniors age in place than it is to move them into an institutional care facility.
-In-home care services from Always Best Care, for instance, can be less expensive than long-term solutions, which can cost upwards of six figures per year.
+In-home care services from Always Best Care, for instance, are often less expensive than long-term solutions, which can cost upwards of six figures per year.
 To make matters worse, many residential care facilities are reluctant to accept long-term care insurance and other types of payment assistance.

 With Always Best Care's home care services, seniors and their families have a greater level of control over their care plans.
-In-home care in Mound, MN gives seniors the chance to form a bond with a trusted caregiver and also receive unmatched care that is catered to their needs.
+In-home care gives seniors the chance to form a bond with a trusted caregiver and also receive unmatched care that is catered to their needs.
 In long-term care facilities, seniors and their loved ones have much less control over their care plan and have less of a say in who provides their care.

-Affordable Care Plans
+Affordable Care

 In-home care is a valuable resource that empowers seniors to age in place on their own terms.
 However, a big concern for many families and their loved ones is how much in-home care costs.
 If you're worried that in-home care is too expensive, you may be pleasantly surprised to learn that it is one of the most affordable senior care arrangements available.